daattali/ddpcr/README.md

 thresholds are manually set, and the other example uses the automated analysis.
 Note how `ddpcr` is designed to play nicely with the [magrittr pipe](https://github.com/smbache/magrittr) `%>%` for easier pipeline workflows.
-Explanation will follow, these are just here as a spoiler.
+Explanation will follow, these are just here as a teaser.

     library(ddpcr)
     dir <- system.file("sample_data", "small", package = "ddpcr")